AnthonyLloyd/CsCheck/README.md

 ## Performance testing

 **Faster** is used to statistically test that the first method is faster than the second and produces the same result.
 Since it's statistical and relative you can run it as a normal test anywhere e.g. across multiple platforms on a continuous integration server.
+It's fast because it runs in parallel and knows when to stop.
+It's just what you need to iteratively improve performance while making sure it still produces the correct results.

 ### Linq Sum
 ```csharp